Gennadios/FrontEndPractice/README.md

 - Project 17: Movie App
 - Project 18: Background Slider
 - Project 19: Theme Clock
+- Project 20: Button Ripple Effect
-- Project 20: coming soon...
+- Project 21: coming soon...

 :rocket: How to Run Projects Locally
 Running these projects on your local machine is straightforward.
 Follow the steps below: